By using this site, you agree to the Privacy Policy and Terms of Use.

 The educational framework includes several alternative metabolic routes that demonstrate the body’s metabolic flexibility.
 The pentose phosphate pathway branches from glucose-6-phosphate to generate NADPH for antioxidant defense and ribose for nucleotide synthesis.

 During oxygen-limited conditions, pyruvate converts to lactate through anaerobic glycolysis.
-Exercise physiology research shows this pathway becomes dominant during intense physical activity when oxygen delivery cannot meet tissue demands.
+This pathway becomes dominant during intense physical activity when oxygen delivery cannot meet tissue demands.

 Fat metabolism follows a different route: acetyl-CoA converts to fatty acids for storage as triglycerides, or fatty acids undergo beta-oxidation back to acetyl-CoA for energy production.
-Studies in metabolic research journals indicate that fat oxidation becomes the primary energy source during prolonged fasting or low-carbohydrate states.
+Fat oxidation becomes the primary energy source during prolonged fasting or low-carbohydrate states.

 Clinical Applications and Educational Value